OpenIndiana/oi-userland/doc/userland-tools.md

 When working with _userland-zone_, use the following workflow:

-* **userland-zone create-template** - this create a template zone, which is used a golden image for other build zones.
+* **userland-zone create-template** - this creates a template zone, which is used as a golden image for other build zones.

 * **userland-zone spawn-zone --id 123** - this creates a build zone, _prbuilder-123_.
 Once the zone has been built, **/ws/archives** and **/ws/code** from the global zone will be mounted under the same location inside the build zone.